Assyrian independence movement: Mar Eshai Shimun at the United Nations

 The Assyrian Patriarch, Shimun XXI Eshai, was there to present the Assyrian petition to the new world body of peace and was accompanied by two members of the Assyrian National Federation.
 In this petition the Assyrian tragedy was explained from World War I until the end of World War II.

-Several petitions from the Patriarch in 1945 and 1946 were sent to the Secretary General of the United Nations to look into the Assyrian National Question.
-A letter from the UN General Secretary # 1100-1-4/MEJ dated Oct.
+Several petitions from the Patriarch in 1945 and 1946 were sent to the Secretary-General of the United Nations to look into the Assyrian National Question.
+A letter from the UN Secretary-General # 1100-1-4/MEJ dated Oct.
 7, 1946 was received by Mar Shimun stating that he had referred the Patriarch's petition to the Commission on Human Rights.

-Petition to the UN General Secretary about Assyrian Massacres in Iran
+Petition to the UN Secretary-General about Assyrian Massacres in Iran

 A petition concerning the Assyrian massacres in Iran was filed again by Shimun XXI Eshai, Patriarch of the Assyrian Church of the East.
 Mar Eshai struggled for over a half century at the League of Nations, then the United Nations.
 None of his petitions were taken seriously.